In times of global economic uncertainty, all hail illiquidity.

 Fewer property owners are selling so far in 2020.
 Much fewer.
 There might be panic buyers in stores, but there are few panic sellers in our property market.

 To set the scene, look at values on the ASX.
 The cliff drop in share values was a result of investors dumping shares amidst uncertainty.
-We even called out the share market’s volatility in February, back when it seemed ridiculous not to shake someone’s hand.

 If we’ve learnt anything from our recipe above, it’s that recorded property values won’t change unless properties are sold (or they are revalued).
 So CoreLogic’s data is calming news for anyone worried about the property market going bust.